ramfitness

 My kids love sushi.
 So to enjoy this healthy dish without having to worry about raw fish, I substitute some of the ingredients with ones I know they would love like vegetable roll, chicken cucumber roll (fig. 25) or fruit roll!
 Whatever you like, the choices are limited to your imagination and your taste buds!

 So here's my simple recipe for making this healthy dish.
 If you are one of my Challenge participants then please keep in mind that sushi is recommended for lunch and not for dinner (higher ratio of starchy carbs).
-Also remember that calories will vary significantly based upon the ingredients you use inside the roll and how much rice you lay on your Nori.

 Below is a sample of popular rolls and their corresponding calories (remember the calorie estimate is per ENTIRE roll and not per piece):